-- Handicapped accessible seating and raised floor pieces to aid vision impaired passengers.
+- Handicapped accessible seating and Tactile floor to aid vision-impaired passengers.

-- Lift off the roof on all three sections for easy access and play.
+- Liftoff the roof on all three sections and remove the driver's cab for easy access and play.

 - High voltage electricity collectors on each regular wheel assembly which makes a direct connection to the "third rail" supplying power to the train.

 - Underbody trip switches to stop trains in the event of an emergency.